-Unfortunately we do not yet have the ability to electronically transfer (journal) cash or securities in-kind between accounts.
+Unfortunately, we do not yet have the ability to electronically transfer (journal) cash or securities in-kind between other types of accounts.
 Journaling is more complicated than it might appear because it requires not only transferring the securities held in an account, but the cost basis information and transaction history as well.
 If not done correctly it can cause numerous issues for our clients, particularly those employing our Daily Tax-Loss Harvesting and Stock-level Tax-Loss Harvesting strategies.

 Wealthfront prepared this article for informational purposes and not as an offer, recommendation, or solicitation to buy or sell any security.
 Wealthfront and its affiliates may rely on information from various sources we believe to be reliable (including clients and other third parties), but cannot guarantee its accuracy or completeness.
 See our Full Disclosure for more important information.